ls1intum/Artemis/docs/user/plagiarism-check.rst

 |cpc-activity-diagram|

-This video below shows the full CPC process, including creation of a new exercise with the CPC enabled, viewing checks results and post due date steps:
+The video below shows the full CPC process from student's and instructor's perspective.
+It includes:

+#.
+Creating a new exercise with the CPC enabled.
+#.
+Reviewing check's results by a student and by an instructor.
+#.
+Fixing submissions marked as a significant similarity.
+#.
+Responding to a significant similarity plagiarism case that persisted after the exercise due date.

 .. raw:: html